astropy/pyvo/docs/mivot/index.rst

 From this dictionary, we build a :py:class:`pyvo.mivot.viewer.mivot_class.MivotClass`, which is a dictionary containing only the essential information used to process data.
 MivotClass basically stores all XML objects in its attribute dictionary :py:attr:`__dict__`.
+All properties can be retrieved as instance attributes.

 .. doctest-remote-data::
     >>> row_view = m_viewer.get_next_row_view() # doctest: +SKIP